dhmunro/dudley/docs/syntax.rst

 However, if a sub-dict name was already used and was a sub-dict, then that original sub-dict is reopened and subsequent item declarations go there.
-Similarly, if a list name was already used and was a list, then the original list is reopened and extended by the items in brackets `[]`.
+Similarly, if a list name was already used and was a list, then the original list is reopened and extended by the items in brackets "[]".
 Thus, dicts and lists may be extended - their item declarations need not appear in order in the layout.

 Parameter names also may be reused.
-Parameters resemble variables in a block of code, except that defining a new value does not clobber the original value, but always creates a new item in the layout.
+Parameters behave like variables in a block of code, except that defining a new value does not clobber the original value, but always creates a new item in the layout.
 After the redeclaration, there is no way to get back to the previous parameter item for subsequent